Sign language (New Zealand)

 There is also information about the history of the New Zealand Sign Language Act 2006.

-Look down the homepage and select NZSL Act 2006.
+Look further down the About NZSL page for NZSL Act 2006.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.